ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Standards

-Fertiliser rates must be based on a calculation of the nutrient requirements of the crop and on regular analysis of nutrient levels in soil, plant or nutrient solution.
+Fertiliser rates must be based on a calculation of the nutrient requirements of the crop and on regular analysis of nutrient levels in soil, plant or nutrient solution and with consideration of nutrient content of any organic manure applications.

 Analysis results or standard analysis (e.g. RB209)